ersel/into-async-js/notes.md

 - [1] the `app.get()` function continues to start and end in the same place
 - [2] we have introduced a new function in our controller called `axios`
 - [3] we use the `.get()` method from `axios` which returns a promise.
-A Javascript promise will have only two states: either is resolved or rejected.
+A Javascript promise will have three states: either is resolved, rejected or pending.
 - [4] if the promise is resolved (success) we use the `.then()` method to handle the external API response.
 - [5] if the promise is rejected (an error occurs) we can handle it on `.catch()`